By Andrew Andrews

 Dutch Masters is proof that you don’t have to spend a fortune to see the best shows in New York, and that the best shows in New York are often about as far as you can get from the Emerald City that is Times Square without leaving Manhattan.
 Like MUD and Terminus, this is the kind of production that would blow the minds of the folks that spend way too much money on theater district tickets, if only they were savvy (and daring!) enough to follow the yellow brick road from midtown to downtown to catch it.
 But really, would you expect anything less from director André Holland, whose acting credits include Moonlight and Castle Rock?
 Of course not.
 So definitely check this one out, then come back here and tell us how many stars you would give Dutch Masters if you could push the upper limit a little bit past five!
 Because your review will help others understand why they need to see this show, and your ratings will help us help you find future productions you’ll love every bit as much!5

-Andrew Andrews attended Dutch Masters at Wild Project in New York on Wednesday, April 4, 2018 @ 8:00pm to write this review.
+Andrew Andrews attended Dutch Masters at Wild Project in Manhattan on Wednesday, April 4, 2018 @ 8:00pm to write this review.